CamiloSotoC/opertationquasarfire/README.md

   ]
 }
 ```
-The response will be a JSON with the position and message of the emitter.
+The response will be a JSON with the position and message of the spaceship.
 ```json
 {
   "position": {